-Recently CorpsAfrica partnered with Mastercard Foundation and as a Volunteer I was presented with an opportunity to design and work on a Covid-19 project with the people in my site.
+Recently CorpsAfrica partnered with Mastercard Foundation and as a Volunteer, I was presented with an opportunity to design and work on a COVID-19 project with the people on my site.
 The generous grant that was made available was meant to support vulnerable groups of individuals to protect themselves from the pandemic.

-I decided to work with the youth in sharing Covid-19 related information in 15 villages within my site.
-These meetings focused on sharing information and tips on how they can protect themselves, identify signs and symptoms, effective hand washing practices, making of hand sanitizers and face masks using socks and proper usage and disposal of masks among others.
-Together with the youth club we managed to share this information and 1,300 bars of hand washing soap to over 860 people in their respective villages.
+I decided to work with the youth in sharing COVID-19-related information in 15 villages within my site.
+These meetings focused on sharing information and tips on how they can protect themselves, identify signs and symptoms, effective hand washing practices, make hand sanitizers and face masks using socks, and proper usage and disposal of masks among others.
+Together with the youth club, we managed to share this information and 1,300 bars of hand washing soap to over 860 people in their respective villages.

 The community meetings were an eye opener for me since I was able to get feedback on the fears the people had and their knowledge about the pandemic.
 It was encouraging to see others coming to these meetings with face masks and observing social distance without asking them to.
 It was also an opportunity to clear out some misconceptions that the people had, the major one being use of kachasu (locally brewed spirits) to cure the disease.